Summary .NET Conf 2021 | What's New in .NET 6 and Much More!

 5 - Blazor Improvements in .NET 6

-Personally, I'm really glad to be writing this section, since it means Microsoft hasn't just kept Blazor alive, but is investing more and more resources.
-This indirectly means many more companies are adopting it for their front-end projects.
+I'm personally glad to be writing this point, as it means Microsoft has not only not killed off Blazor but is investing more and more resources in it.
+This indirectly makes it more likely for companies to use it in their frontend projects.

 Several improvements for Blazor.
-As usual, the main improvement is performance, specifically in AOT (ahead-of-time compilation).
-They showed an app drawing satellites in orbit on a screen—in a normal Blazor app, it could handle 12,800 spinning satellites (at 60fps), while under AOT it could handle 58,200.
+As always, the main improvement is performance, especially with AOT (ahead-of-time compilation).
+They showed an app drawing satellites spinning on a screen: a regular Blazor app could handle 12,800 moving satellites (at 60fps), while with AOT, it could handle 58,200.

 blazor perfomance

-Of course, this comes at a cost: app size, because what AOT does is compile to native code before deployment so the client's browser doesn't have to interpret anything—it runs natively.
+Of course, this comes at a cost, which is the size of the application.
+What AOT does is compile to native code before deployment so the client’s browser doesn't have to interpret anything and can run it natively.

 blazor aot app sizes

-We also saw hybrid applications that let you run code written in Blazor through MAUI.
+We also saw hybrid applications that allow you to run Blazor code through MAUI.

-This feature was already presented last year, but it was referenced again because it’s proving to be very powerful.
+This feature was already presented last year, but it was mentioned again because it's indeed very powerful.

 blazor hybrid apps

-To wrap up this section, I'll mention that Microsoft has created Blazor components with the fluent-ui design language used by Windows.
+To wrap up this section, Microsoft has created Fluent UI style components for Blazor, which is the style used in Windows.

 6 - MAUI

-What we did get to see were demos and presentations that worked perfectly, even though no performance numbers were given.
-So, I assume that everything is in place for developers, and now the team just needs to improve the codebase behind the scenes.
+What we did see were fully working demos and presentations, but no performance data.
+Because of that, I assume that everything is perfect for the developer; what they need to do is improve the code behind the scenes.

-This is one of those features you can't believe works until you see it: yes, a single codebase for iOS, Android, Desktop, and macOS.
-And if your web is built in Blazor, you can have the web side handled by the same code too.
+This is one of those features you can’t believe works until you see it, yes, a single codebase to have iOS, Android, desktop, and macOS apps.
+On top of that, if your website is written in Blazor, you can have the web side with the same code too.

 maui buttons